AymericBethencourt/td-esgi/README.md

 ### Exercice 1 : Hello world

 1- Install all the requirements above.
-For this TP, we are going to user the Truffle suite.
+For this TP, we are going to use the Truffle suite.
 Quickly read the website https://www.trufflesuite.com/ to understand its 3 main components : Truffle, Ganache and Drizzle

 2- Install and run Ganache.
 Play with it a little to understand how it works.
 Then git clone the boilerpplate application under _TP2-Dapp_.
 Inside, run _npm install_ to install the truffle dependencies, then _cd app_ which is the frontend and _npm install_ again to install the frontend dependencies.
 In Ganache, go to Settings, then under Truffle Projects, add the current project.